 WUDSN IDE on Mac OS X

-Features: See the tab "Features" on WUDSN IDE for screen shots
+Features: See the tab "Features" on WUDSN IDE for screenshots

 • Support for Mac OS X consists of the corresponding binaries for Mac OS X (Intel and PowerPC) contained in the updated download package and the support for Mac OS X default application.
-This means that by default the same application is used to open the output file as is normally used when you open the file in the Finder.
+This means that by default, the same application is used to open the output file as is typically used when you open the file in the Finder.
 See the news from 2009-07-22 for the details on the binaries.

-• Support for zero-configuration start of the emulator based on the default application based the file extension specified for the output file.
+• Support for zero-configuration start of the emulator based on the default application based on the file extension specified for the output file.

 Fixes: